pola14225/tinycom/README.md

 # TinyCom

-A very small and low cost modular computer system.
+A small and low cost modular computer system.

 Features:
 - dimensions less than 5x5cm